ACADEMIC LEADERSHIP COUNCIL

 - Reminder that Academic Leadership Council is not being podcast.

-- D2L – Remind faculty that they will have no access to Vista after the D2L transition
+- D2L – Remind faculty that they will have no access to Vista after the D2L transition is completed.

 Future Agenda Items